 |Sowing depth:||1 cm|

 |Germination temperature:||3 days cold, then 15-20 degrees|

 |Row spacing:||45–60 cm|

 |Plant location:||Sun–Half shade|

-SowingLeek should be sown in February-April indoors or in hot beds in warm soil (20-25°C).
+SowingLeek should be sown in February-April indoors or in beds.
+If indoors put them in the frisge for 3 days, then keep 15-20 degrees.
 The seeds germinate faster if they are soaked in tepid water for 24 hours before sowing.
 Dry them and sow ab.
 1 cm deep thinly.
 If the seedlings are too close together they easily grow tall and lanky.
 The leek also becomes stronger if the tops are cut down to ab.
 6cm during the first 4-6 weeks.
 The seedlings should be in a light, airy, quite cool place during pre-cultivation.
 If the seedlings are pre-cultivated indoors they must be tempered successively for a week or so before setting out which takes place when the risk of frost is over and the soil has warmed up a bit.
 The risk of bolters grows if the seedlings have to endure temperature chocks.
 Leeks can only be sown directly in the plot in the southernmost part of the country and as early as possible.

 SpacingKeep a few cm between the seedlings during pre-cultivation and 10-20 cm between the plants in the plot and 45-60 cm between the rows.
 The leek seedlings should be set out deeply each in its own hole or in furrows and then banked up with soil, hay or the like several times during the season.
 This stimulates the growth point to move upwards making a longer white neck possible.